 Reasons why a toddler needs a pacifier

-You do not want their teeth to stick out
+You do not want their teeth to stick out.

 Some folks (including me) believe that using a pacifier for too long will change the growth of your child’s teeth.
-They will grow out, instead of down with too much pacifier use.
+They will grow out instead of down with too much pacifier use.

-It looks ridiculous as they get older
+It looks ridiculous as they get older.

-Whenever I see a toddler with a pacifier I want to slap the parents.
+Whenever I see a toddler with a pacifier, I want to slap the parents.
 It looks ridiculous, grow a pair and put a stop to it!

 Are there any pacifier alternatives for toddlers that work?

-One of these will surely work, all you need to do is try one at a time.
+One of these will surely work; you only need to try one at a time.
 Remember, your child needs to learn to live without a pacifier, and you need to stand firm and NOT give in.

-The last tip may sound strange, but it DID work for my Son!
+The last tip may sound strange, but it DID work for my son!
 It sounds unbelievable, but it genuinely did.

-It is time to think outside the box though.
-I found the boxing gloves worked well for my Son.
+It is time to think outside the box, though.
+I found the boxing gloves worked well for my son.
 You may not have much luck with them.

-Instead of boxing gloves, why not pick something that your child is into, and use that as an alternative?
+Instead of boxing gloves, why not pick something your child is into, and use that as an alternative?

-You have to act fast though, after 1 week he wasn’t into boxing anymore and there is no chance they would have worked.
+You have to act fast, though, after 1 week, he wasn’t into boxing anymore, and there is no chance they would have worked.

 I hope it works out for you, and I wish you luck, and an ungodly amount of patience, because you may need it, but these pacifier alternatives for toddlers will help you through.